MSN Core Courses as of Fall 2013

 This practicum integrates knowledge from the didactic courses in the health organization setting.
 Prerequisite: NURS 632A

-A nursing professional in this area typically finds employment as a nurse leader in a health care facility or a health care system.
+A nursing professional with an MSN in leadership of health systems typically finds employment as a nurse leader in a health care facility or a health care system.
 In today’s health care environments, strong leadership is essential for quality patient care.
 Health Care Administrators must be prepared to deal with changing health care delivery systems, technological innovations, an increasingly complex regulatory environment, restructuring of work, and an increased focus on preventive care.

 Types of jobs that may be available to MSN graduates with this specialization include:

 - Care Management Coordinator: Oversees the implementation of medical management services including but not limited to inpatient care coordination, discharge planning, case management, pre-certification, and monitoring of daily performance to ensure business goals are met.

 - Nurse Manager: Plans and implements the overall nursing policies, procedures, and services for one or more nursing units.
 Maintains nursing staff by recruiting, selecting, orienting, and training clinical staff.
 Ensures that nurses are current in competencies, licensure, certifications, and other annual training.
 May provide direct patient care and is responsible for assessing, planning, and evaluating patient care.